evermight/web-motors/mqtt/readme.md

 mosquitto_pub -t hello -h localhost -p 9100 -u [username] -P [password] -m "hi" mosquitto_sub -t hello -h localhost -p 9100 -u [username] -P [password]
 ```

+You can also use port 9101 as mentioned in the `mosquitto.conf` file for the TLS.

+For web clients, it must connect on port 9102.